handsontable/handsontable/docs/next/guides/tools-and-building/modules.md

 To get the most out of using Handsontable's modules:
 1. Import the [base module](#base-module).
 2. Import [optional modules](#optional-modules) of your choice.
-3. Remove redundant code (tree shaking).
+3. Remove redundant code (so-called tree shaking).

 #### Use modules in frameworks